XipingGong/pfas_docking/README.md

 + "README.ipynb" jupyter notebook

-It guides us how to get it started and repeat what I did,
+It guides us how to get it started and repeat what I did.

 + "scripts" folder